unytics/unytics/README.md

 ***Products built so far are:***

-- ⚡ **bigfunctions**: Supercharge BigQuery with open-source curated functions.
+- ⚡ [bigfunctions](https://github.com/unytics/bigfunctions): Supercharge BigQuery with open-source curated functions.
-- ⚡ **simple_airbyte**: Simplify Airbyte Management via a lightweigth CLI and config files (no UI, no kubernetes cluster to manage, no database)
+- ⚡ [simple_airbyte](https://github.com/unytics/simple_airbyte): Simplify Airbyte Management via a lightweigth CLI *(no UI, no kubernetes cluster to manage, no database)*

 You like it?